egateri/AkanNameGenerator/README.md

        `cd your_project_folder`
     - Clone the Akan Name Generator source code into your project folder
        `git clone https://github.com/egateri/AkanNameGenerator.git`
-    - Use the Visual Studio code editor to open, review, update and locally test the web application using the Live Server
+    - Use the Visual Studio code editor to open, review and modify the code
        `code .`
+    - Locally test the web application using the Live Server
-    - Use the Chrome to test new javascript functions.
+    - Use the Chrome browser to test new javascript functions and code
     - Use [Bootstrap](https://getbootstrap.com/) tool to help improve on the look and feel of the web application
     - Request to merge new improvements into the master branch
     - Push update to the main branch using git once the merge requests are approved.